mackimaow/kotlin-union/README.md

 }

 // the typscript "number" type can be translated
-// into kotlin as Union<CasesJSNumber>:
+// into kotlin as Union<JsNumberCases>:
 object JsNumberCases: MatchCases<JsNumberCases>() {
     val INT by instance<Int>()
     val FLOAT by instance<Float>()